aichaos/rivescript-java/README.md

 language.
 RiveScript is a scripting language for chatterbots, making it easy to write trigger/response pairs for building up a bot's intelligence.

-**This project is currently in Beta status.** The API should be mostly stable but things might move around on you.

 ## About RiveScript

 RiveScript is a scripting language for authoring chatbots.
 It has a very